Romblon Wind Farm: History

 Under the project agreement, Komaihaltec will manufacture, deliver, and erect the three wind turbines in Romblon while ROMELCO participated in the project by acquiring the land where the wind turbines and the battery charging stations were built, securing the necessary permits for the construction to commence, as well as managing the wind farm's operations during the four-year demonstration period.
 Honda participated in the project by constructing five battery charging stations in the island, in Barangays Basiao, Capaclan, Cajimos, Lonos, and Sablayan, and leasing 100 units of its Honda PCX electric scooters to eligible residents for PH₱2,000 a month for four years.
 The scooters are equipped with two removable batteries and are designed to run 41 km per charge at a speed of 60 km/h.
 Once the electric scooters were turned over to the users, they can charge the scooter's removable battery packs in any of the charging stations for six hours and exchange it with a fully charged battery pack.

 After the demonstration period in 2023, Komaihaltec and Honda will turn over the project entirely to ROMELCO.
 Construction of the wind farm began in October 2018 with the delivery of the wind turbine components to Romblon with the erection of the wind turbines commencing the following month.
-The wind farm officially opened on 10 February 2019.
+The wind farm officially opened on 10 February 2019 with representatives of Komaihaltec and Honda Japan in attendance.
 The wind farm has a combined capacity to generate 2,000,100 kWh of green energy or 25 percent of the total annual energy requirement of the province.